 - Quarter and core the radicchio and cabbage, and very thinly slice both vegetables.
 Place the radicchio and cabbage in a large bowl.
 Sprinkle over the orange juice, lemon juice, and balsamic vinegar, give a very generous sprinkling with salt, and toss.
 (This will look like a lot of vegetables, which it is, but keep in mind that it will reduce by almost half when cooked).
 Set aside, and give the mixture a toss every once in awhile, while you sauté the onions; you can cover the bowl and refrigerate it overnight if you like.

-- Melt the butter in a large, heavy pot or Dutch oven until the onions are very soft and lightly browned.
-Stir in the red wine, Madeira, honey and thyme and bring to a simmer.
+- Melt the butter in a large, heavy pot or Dutch oven.
+Add the onions and stir occasionally for 5 minutes until they start to soften.
+Stir in the red wine, Madeira, and honey and bring to a simmer.
 Simmer for 5 minutes, then stir in the radicchio, cabbage, and the citrus juices.
-Simmer for about 45 minutes, over medium heat.
-Add the onion, red pepper flakes, coriander and salt and pepper.
-Cook, stirring frequently, for about 12 minutes until the vegetables are wilted and very tender and the liquid has reduced and thickened a bit.
-Taste and adjust the seasoning.
+Simmer for about 45 minutes, stirring occasionally to redistribute the vegetables as they wilt, over medium heat.
+Add the thyme, red pepper flakes, coriander and salt and pepper.
+Cook, stirring frequently, for about 10 more minutes until the vegetables are wilted and very tender and the liquid has reduced and thickened a bit.
+Taste and adjust the seasonings.
 Serve hot or warm.